pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 /// </summary>
 public class ScrollingScript : MonoBehaviour
 {
     /// <summary>
     /// Scrolling speed
     /// </summary>
     public Vector2 speed = new Vector2(10, 10);

     /// <summary>
     /// Moving direction
     /// </summary>
     public Vector2 direction = new Vector2(-1, 0);

     /// <summary>
     /// Movement should be applied to camera
     /// </summary>
     public bool isLinkedToCamera = false;

     /// <summary>
     /// 1 - Background is infinite
     /// </summary>
     public bool isLooping = false;

     /// <summary>
     /// 2 - List of children with a renderer.
     /// </summary>
-  private List<Transform> backgroundPart;
+    private List<SpriteRenderer> backgroundPart;

     // 3 - Get all the children
     void Start()
     {
         // For infinite background only
         if (isLooping)
         {
-      // Get all the children of the layer with a renderer backgroundPart = new List<Transform>();
+            // Get all the children of the layer with a renderer backgroundPart = new List<SpriteRenderer>();

             for (int i = 0; i < transform.childCount; i++)
             {
                 Transform child = transform.GetChild(i);
+                SpriteRenderer r = child.GetComponent<SpriteRenderer>();

                 // Add only the visible children
-        if (child.renderer != null)
+                if (r != null)
                 {
-          backgroundPart.Add(child);
+                    backgroundPart.Add(r);
                 }
             }

             // Sort by position.
             // Note: Get the children from left to right.
             // We would need to add a few conditions to handle
             // all the possible scrolling directions.
             backgroundPart = backgroundPart.OrderBy(
-        t => t.position.x
+              t => t.transform.position.x
             ).ToList();
         }
     }

     void Update()
     {
         // Movement
         Vector3 movement = new Vector3(
           speed.x * direction.x,
           speed.y * direction.y,
           0);

         movement *= Time.deltaTime;
         transform.Translate(movement);

         // Move the camera
         if (isLinkedToCamera)
         {
             Camera.main.transform.Translate(movement);
         }

         // 4 - Loop
         if (isLooping)
         {
             // Get the first object.
             // The list is ordered from left (x position) to right.
-      Transform firstChild = backgroundPart.FirstOrDefault();
+            SpriteRenderer firstChild = backgroundPart.FirstOrDefault();

             if (firstChild != null)
             {
                 // Check if the child is already (partly) before the camera.
                 // We test the position first because the IsVisibleFrom
-        // method is a bit heavier to execute. if (firstChild.position.x < Camera.main.transform.position.x)
+                // method is a bit heavier to execute. if (firstChild.transform.position.x < Camera.main.transform.position.x)
                 {
                     // If the child is already on the left of the camera,
                     // we test if it's completely outside and needs to be
                     // recycled.
-          if (firstChild.renderer.IsVisibleFrom(Camera.main) == false)
+                    if (firstChild.IsVisibleFrom(Camera.main) == false)
                     {
                         // Get the last child position.
-            Transform lastChild = backgroundPart.LastOrDefault();
+                        SpriteRenderer lastChild = backgroundPart.LastOrDefault();

                         Vector3 lastPosition = lastChild.transform.position;
-            Vector3 lastSize = (lastChild.renderer.bounds.max - lastChild.renderer.bounds.min);
+                        Vector3 lastSize = (lastChild.bounds.max - lastChild.bounds.min);

                         // Set the position of the recyled one to be AFTER
                         // the last child.
-            // Note: Only work for horizontal scrolling currently. firstChild.position = new Vector3(lastPosition.x + lastSize.x, firstChild.position.y, firstChild.position.z);
+                        // Note: Only work for horizontal scrolling currently. firstChild.transform.position = new Vector3(lastPosition.x + lastSize.x, firstChild.transform.position.y, firstChild.transform.position.z);

                         // Set the recycled child to the last position
                         // of the backgroundPart list.
                         backgroundPart.Remove(firstChild);
                         backgroundPart.Add(firstChild);
                     }
                 }
             }
         }
     }
 }
 ```